LHolmberg/chat/README.md

 # chat-app-socket-gui
 TO RUN:

-change the "xxx.xxx.xx.xxx" in client.c to your computer ip
+change the "xxx.xxx.xx.xxx" in CLIENT.c to your computer ip

 make server